tgermain/zmk-glove80/README.md

 This repo uses:
 - nix to build the repo
 - The [official Glove80 ZMK Distribution](https://github.com/moergo-sc/zmk).
 Repositiory for ZMK firmware customized for Glove80.
-- https://github.com/urob/zmk-nodefree-config which add convenient macros and international characters

-Both are imported as git-submodules.
+Glove80 zmk disctribution is imported as git-submodules.
 See [here](https://devconnected.com/how-to-add-and-update-git-submodules/) for a quick doc.

 Initial pull: `git submodule update --init --recursive`